‘I really don’t care. Do U?’: Melania Trump’s jacket causes stir ahead of shelter visit

 “It’s a jacket.
 There was no hidden message.
 After today’s important visit to Texas, I hope the media isn’t going to choose to focus on her wardrobe,” East Wing communications director Stephanie Grisham told CNN in a statement.

-But Trump’s fashion has often played a leading role during her tenure as first lady.
+The first lady’s fashion has often played a leading role during her tenure.

 The notoriously private former model is intentional about her wardrobe choices: the instantly-iconic white hat for the French state visit, her white suit at the State of the Union speech and the pussy bow blouse she donned after the “Access Hollywood” tape surfaced all sent a clear message.